simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-automation/index.en.md

 One of the most significant examples of the adoption of automation technology is in the manufacturing industry.
 Robots are increasingly being used to perform tasks such as assembly, painting, and welding.
 This has led to a significant increase in efficiency and productivity, and has enabled companies to create better-quality products at a lower cost.

-Moreover, automation has also improved the safety of workers in the manufacturing industry.
+On top of that, automation has also improved the safety of workers in the manufacturing industry.
 Robots can perform tasks that are hazardous to human workers, such as working in high-temperature environments or handling toxic chemicals.
 This has led to a significant reduction in workplace accidents and injuries.

 #### Healthcare and Telemedicine